Cervical Spondylopathy a.k.a. Wobblers Syndrome, often lingers on the mind of many Great Dane owners.

-Fact is that Great Danes, regal as they are, tend to lack coordination at times, especially during the first year when they're growing like crazy.
-And since in Danes, Wobblers more commonly first shows with young pups and juveniles, normal, clumsy Dane coordination can certainly cause a Wobblers scare.
+Yet before you worry yourself sick, you'll find in this article wobblers is not a death sentence.
+Fact is that Great Danes, as regal as they are, tend to lack coordination at times.
+This is especially apparent during the first year when they're growing like crazy.
+And since in Danes, Wobblers more commonly first shows with young pups and juveniles, normal, clumsy Dane coordination can certainly cause a Wobblers scare!

 Please know, we are not Veterinarians.
 This particular page was published to share a little more information about Wobblers as we receive many, many emails regarding the disease.

-Ironically, in many cases, it is not uncommon for early signs of Wobblers Syndrome to show in the front legs.
-You may notice your dog scraping its nail while it walks, or, landing on its knuckles rather that the paw pad, this is often referred to as "knuckling over".
+That affects many breeds yet is most commonly seen in Great Danes and Doberman Pinschers.
+Symptoms are similar in both breeds and include lethargy, lameness, or weakness in the rear legs, loss of balance and coordination, and pain typically in the area of the neck.
+Ironically and in many cases, it is not uncommon for early signs of Wobblers Syndrome to show in the front legs.
+You may notice your dog scraping its nails while it walks, or, landing on its knuckles rather that the paw pad.
+Symptoms as such are often referred to as "knuckling over".

-This is why with young Dane puppies, it is so important to go easy.
-With such an exponential rate of growth, care should be given as to limit the intensity of exercise and rough play.
+Handling growing Dane puppies with a bit of caution is recommended and it is so important to go easy with them.
+Exploding with growth at an exponential rate, care should be given as to limit the intensity of exercise and rough play with Dane pups.
 Proper nutrition is also top priority and never commit the cardinal sin, NEVER SUPPLEMENT CALCIUM TO A DANE PUPPY!

-Symptoms of Wobblers Syndrome are caused by pressure to the canine spinal cord due to vertebral instability caused by compression, or, deformity of vertebral discs, typically disc C5, C6 & C7.
-However, disc protrusion can also cause unnatural stress on the spinal cord.
+Symptoms of Wobblers Syndrome are caused by pressure to the canine spinal cord due to vertebral instability caused by compression, or, deformity of vertebral discs.
+Typically, disc C5, C6 & C7 are the area of the spine that's affected.
+Yet disc protrusion at any location of the spine can cause unnatural stress on the spinal cord.